prabhupavan/Linear-Regression/Support Vector Machine/README.md

 input space and transform it to a higher dimensional space.
 It converts non-separable problem to separable problem.
 The kernel function can be any one among linear, polynomial, rbf and sigmoid.
 In this example, we will use the linear kernel.

+### Hyperplane:
+There can be multiple lines/decision boundaries to segregate the classes in n-dimensional space, but we need to find out the best decision boundary that helps to classify the data points.
+This best boundary is known as the hyperplane of SVM.

+The dimensions of the hyperplane depend on the features present in the dataset, which means if there are 2 features (as shown in image), then hyperplane will be a straight line.
+And if there are 3 features, then hyperplane will be a 2-dimension plane.

+### Support Vectors:
+The data points or vectors that are the closest to the hyperplane and which affect the position of the hyperplane are termed as Support Vector.
+Since these vectors support the hyperplane, hence called a Support vector.